+Would you like to know how to deal with a bad teacher?
 Having a bad teacher can feel like a death sentence for the whole family.
-Sadly, there is nothing you can do about it but hope for the best.

-And then there is always that one crazy mom…
+And then there is always that one mom…

 She starts carrying on loudly about how the school is terrible, and she is going to get a class change.
 She knows people and this isn’t right… yada, yada, yada.
 You know it’s gonna be a long year with her too.

-To be truthful, the whole thing stinks if your child has been put in the class with the bad teacher and the crazy mom.
+To be truthful, the whole thing stinks if your child has been put in the class with the bad teacher and the very vocal mom.
 (Yep, I just said it.)

 As a parent, I know this can be hard, but as a teacher, I can see hope.
 There are things you can do to mitigate the situation.

 Check out these 15 insider tips from a teacher mom who understands both sides of the classroom.
 These tips will help you have a good year even if you have a bad teacher or one in which the teacher is lacking in a few areas.